SDM-TIB/CLARIFY_KG_Exploration_API/README.md

 The CLARIFY KG stores pharmacokinetic interactions at the absorption and excretion levels, and pharmacokinetic interactions at the drug metabolism level:

 Drug Absorption: Process in which a pharmaceutical substance enters into the blood circulation in the body.
+For example:
-Omeprazole can increase the absorption rate of  Raltegravir
+**Omeprazole can increase the absorption rate of  Raltegravir**

 Drug Metabolism: Mechanism in which a pharmaceutical substance is transformed into other substances called metabolites in the body.
+For example:
-Omeprazole  can increase metabolism of  Etoposide
+**Omeprazole  can increase metabolism of  Etoposide**

 Drug Excretion: Process in which a pharmaceutical substance is removed from the body.
+For example:

-Codeine  can decrease the excretion of  Cisplatin
+**Codeine  can decrease the excretion of  Cisplatin**

 Drug Serum Concentration: The amount of a drug or other compound in the circulation, both bound to proteins and unbound, the latter of which generally corresponds to the therapeutically active fraction.

+For example:
-Codeine  can increase serum concentration of  Cisplatin Furthermore, the CLARIFY KG comprises pharmacodynamic interactions among drugs.
+**Codeine  can increase serum concentration of  Cisplatin** Furthermore, the CLARIFY KG comprises pharmacodynamic interactions among drugs.
+For example:
-The interaction between Trazodone and Acetylsalicylic acid can increase gastrointestinal bleeding
+**The interaction between Trazodone and Acetylsalicylic acid can increase gastrointestinal bleeding **

 # 1) Get Interactions of only Oncological and NonOncological drugs